Stuycs-K/final-project-8-ful-perveza/DEVLOG.md

 ## Broken features / bugs
 - Broken features
   - None
 - Bugs
   - On the first piece of a run with high score set to 0, high score updates to 1 or 2 instead of waiting to be updated at the end of the run.
 Recording high score after that works fine, however.
   - Piece movement can feel somewhat stiff, especially when played at fast speeds.
 Fine and precise movement can be hindered.
- - Gaming over in zone does not

 ## Content resources
 - Tetris Wiki: https://tetris.wiki/Tetris.wiki Helped clarify some of the specific details about building Tetris, such as randomly generating pieces.